LasalJayawardena/LasalJayawardena/README.md

 <div style="dislay:flex; flex-direction:column">

-🔭 I’m currently working on Data science and machine learning projects.
+🔭 I’m currently working at 99x in the ML Domain

 🌱 I’m currently following a Bachelor's Degree in Artificial Intelligence and Data Science.